 That last drop could be the voyage back the Midgard – that’s earth to you non-dorks.
 Then Thor could welcome us back and let us know that he pledges to protect mortals, yada yada yada, and we’re into the gift shop to purchase plastic versions of Thor’s hammer and helmet.
 This would be a good spot for a replica of Thor’s hammer to be welded to a table with that inscription, “Whoever holds this hammer, if he be worthy, shall possess the power of Thor.”
 Note: the only person to ever lift Thor’s hammer was Steve Rogers, aka Captain America.

 Now you’ve got a theme park!
 Beer from all over the world (that suspiciously tastes a lot like Coors), Gary Sinese at Mission Space and Thor in Holland – that would be some combination.
 You’ve got your orders, EPCOT – now make it happen!

-Posted on May 12, 2011, in walt disney world and tagged Asgard, Captain America, care bears, Chris Hemsworth, disney owns marvel, EPCOT, Every Person Comes Out Tired, gary sinese, Gary Sinese Mission Space, hammer of thor, its a small world, Maelstrom, marvel, midgard, mission space, norse gods, norway, pirates of the caribbean, rainbow bridge, rainbow brite, steve rogers, the captain, the mighty thor, Thor, thor's hammer, Valhalla, viking, walt disney world, world show case, world showcase.
+Posted on May 12, 2011, in walt disney world blog posts and tagged Asgard, Captain America, care bears, Chris Hemsworth, disney owns marvel, EPCOT, Every Person Comes Out Tired, gary sinese, Gary Sinese Mission Space, hammer of thor, its a small world, Maelstrom, marvel, midgard, mission space, norse gods, norway, pirates of the caribbean, rainbow bridge, rainbow brite, steve rogers, the captain, the mighty thor, Thor, thor's hammer, Valhalla, viking, walt disney world blog posts, world show case, world showcase.
 Bookmark the permalink.
 2 Comments.